Keflon/FunctionZero.Maui.Controls/README.md

 ~~I'll update the source and [NuGet package](https://www.nuget.org/packages/FunctionZero.Maui.Controls) once these bugs are fixed, if necessary.~~

-To work around some teething bugs, this no longer uses the MAUI CollectionView or ListView internally.
+To work around some MAUI teething bugs, this no longer uses the MAUI CollectionView or ListView internally.